cchaseT42/Boatsy/README.md

 # Boatsy

-This is the starter for the Flask React project.

 ## Description
 Boatsy is an app for selling ships in bottles! the functionality and appearance are loosely based on Etsy!